wschreyer/PENTrack/README.md

 Run the simulation
 ------------------

-Type `cmake .` to create a Makefile, execute `make` to compile the code, then run the executable.
+Type `cmake .` to create a Makefile, execute `make` to compile the code, then run the executable `PENTrack`.
 Some information will be shown during runtime.
 Log files (start- and end-values, tracks and snapshots of the particles) will be written to the /out/ directory, depending on the options chosen in the configuration file.

 Four optional command-line parameters can be passed to the executable: a job number (default: 0) which is prepended to all log-file names, a path from where the configuration file should be read (default: in/), a path where the output files will be written (default: out/), and a fixed random seed (default: 0 - random seed is determined from high-resolution clock at program start).